 According to its website, the park is the country's "most exciting African safari destination", which offers vast landscapes and "spectacular" African wildlife.

-With this in mind, we'd be a little apprehensive about being thrown into the thick of the bush without any guidance, so here's hoping the show's producers are clued up on dealing with them all!
+With this in mind, we'd be a little apprehensive about being thrown into the thick of the bush without any guidance, so maybe filming on Aussie turf is easier on contestants... or maybe not!

 This one has us scratching our heads a bit.
 While the show itself advertsises the fact that celebrities are thrown into a jungle, and with the word 'jungle' thrown around more times than you could count, it turns out the set isn't exactly classified as one.

-Yep, as news.com.au reporter Anthony Sharwood revealed in 2015, the actual set of the show is actually on a veldt.
+As for the old South Africa location, news.com.au reporter Anthony Sharwood revealed in 2015 that set was actually on a veldt.

 A veldt is an African term describing a mostly grassy area with only a few trees, and it seems the show is filmed in a deep valley where things are slightly wetter with more bush.